roojs/roobuilder/src/OLLMchat/outline_plan.md

 }
 ```

-**Note**: The standalone window is a simple wrapper around `ChatWidget`, making it easy to test the widget independently.
+**Note**: This test window is a simple wrapper around `ChatWidget`, making it easy to test the widget independently.
+It includes a `main()` function and compile instructions at the top of the file.

 ### 2.2 Chat View (`UI/ChatView.vala`)